-It's no secret that show businesses is a brutal environment, known for chewing up talented performers and spitting them out with abandon.
-Actors who were one-hit wonders likely experienced this shunning for themselves, relegated most often to either minor roles in lower-quality productions or to no roles at all.
-But for one, relatively brief moment, they shone bright, and they gave the world a single memorable performance before their star burnt out.
-We can bemoan their stalled careers and wonder what might have been, or we can also be grateful for their single-performance legacy.
+It's no secret that show business is a brutal environment, known for chewing up talented performers and spitting them out.
+Actors who were one-hit wonders likely experienced this shunning for themselves, relegated either to minor roles in lower-quality productions or to no roles at all.
+But for one, relatively brief moment, they shone brightly, giving the world a single memorable performance before their star burned out.
+We can bemoan their stalled careers and wonder what might have been, or we can be grateful for their single-performance legacy.

 As Cher in the 1995 film Clueless, Alicia Silverstone became an overnight sensation.
-While no one can take away her permanent place in pop culture (and pop culture's lexicon), Silverstone has never had a career success on par with Clueless.
-She hasn't stopped working in the 20+ years since her most popular role, but the majority of these performances have been in lackluster films, unsold television pilots, or theater pieces.
+While no one can take away her permanent place in pop culture (and pop culture's lexicon), Silverstone struggled to find another success on par with Clueless.
+She didn't stop working after her most popular role, but her experience in Hollywood left her feeling somewhat disillusioned.

 Credits: Clueless, Batman & Robin, Blast from the Past, Excess Baggage

-Ralph Macchio is 55 years old (!), but to most people, he will always be The Karate Kid.
-Macchio has continued to act on and off since Karate Kid Part III in 1989, including roles in the 1992 film My Cousin Vinny and on the TV series Ugly Betty.
-However, none of his subsequent works, however, can hold a candle to his performance as Daniel-san.
+Regardless of Ralph Macchio's age, to many people, he will always be The Karate Kid.
+Macchio has continued to act since Karate Kid Part III in 1989, including roles in the 1992 film My Cousin Vinny and on the TV series Ugly Betty.
+None of his subsequent performances, however, have matched the popularity of Daniel-san.

-Macchio has been married to his wife Phyllis for 30 years and they have two children, one of whom is also an actor.
-He understands how important his most famous performance is for many people, acknowledging that he "now fall[s] in a category where you represent a part of someone's life, a part of someone's upbringing, that they connected to."
-And that's a worthy legacy for anyone.
+Macchio married his wife Phyllis in 1987, and they have two children, one of whom is also an actor.
+He understands how important his most famous performance is for many people - and even reprised the role in Cobra Kai.

 Credits: The Karate Kid, My Cousin Vinny, The Karate Kid, Part II, The Karate Kid, + more